Barolo 2019 — why this vintage is worth the hype

 • Drinking window: 2026–2036.

-• Why is it interesting?
+• Why interesting?

-This is textbook "best value Barolo 2019": pure Monforte-d'Alba signature (structure, depth) for less than forty euros.
+This is textbook "best value Barolo 2019": pure Monforte d'Alba signature (structure, depth) for less than forty euros.

 5.2 Ciabot Berton - La Morra - Cru Roggeri 2019

-• Price: Now available for less than 50.
+• Price: Now for less than €50.00

 • Drinking window: 2026–2040.

-Why is it interesting?
+Why interesting?

 5.3 Vietti – Barolo DOCG “Castiglione” 2019 (Castiglione Falletto)

-• Now available for around €70.
+• Now for a price of around 70,=

 • Scores: 95/100 Robert Parker, 94/100 James Suckling.